 Now that you know how a golf simulator works, it’s time to get your own proper golf simulator setup.
 Ensuring that you have all the necessary components and ample space to swing is the most critical first step.

 Fortunately, many different golf simulator packages are available for sale at reasonable prices that come with all of the components you need.
-It’s just a matter of setting it up.
+It’s just a matter of installing it.

 Once you have everything in place, you may need to tweak some equipment to work correctly.
 For instance, you may find that for accurate results, your launch monitor may need to be angled slightly, or you may have to turn the swing pad just a bit to achieve the optimal camera angles.